Mohd Tamin Zainal

 Mohd.
 Tamin bin Zainal is a Malaysian politician who is serving as the State Assistant Minister of Industrial Development from 2020 to 2023.
-He has served as the Member of Sabah State Legislative Assembly (MLA) for Pantai Manis since September 2020.
+He has served as the Member of Sabah State Legislative Assembly (MLA) for Pantai Manis from September 2020 to November 2025.
 He is a member of the United Malays National Organisation (UMNO) which is aligned with the ruling Perikatan Nasional (PN) coalition both in federal and state levels.